Home > Featured > Ted Nugent Guitars

 Korina Back & Macassar Ebony Neck

 Ted Nugent is a real one of a kind individual, Meeting Ted has been one of the high points in my life.
 I don't mean to sound like a star struck schoolgirl, but there is a certain aura that Uncle Ted emanates, I have encountered this from very few people in my 56 years on this planet.
-I have always admired him and I have said that "When I grow up I want to be just like Ted Nugent"
+I have always admired him and I have said that

 The sample Quicksilver he had tried had a solid macassar ebony neck, Ted really seemed to like that so we went with it.
 I had expected him to order that weird Byrdland scale but he went for a 25" scale which is my personal favorite.
+He also opted for a black korina back.

 The magnetic wooden quick remove panel houses a 32 Caliber Derringer for quick removal & rapid deployment.